Everything you ever wanted to know about Peter Crosby, but really didn’t.

-After decades spent unsuccessfully attempting to surpass that achievement, Peter gave up trying to do anything meaningful with his life and went into advertising.
+After decades spent unsuccessfully attempting to surpass that achievement, however, Peter gave up trying to do anything meaningful with his life and went into advertising.
+Why advertising?
 Because that’s what people do when they have no other marketable skills.

 The end of innocence.

-As an advertising professional for 30+ years, Crosby has exceeded the legal limit of success for a person of his highly questionable talent and/or skills.
+As an employed advertising professional for 30+ years, Crosby clearly exceeded the legal limit of success for a person of his highly questionable talent and/or skills.

-It’s why he lives in constant fear that his beautiful spouse and worldly possessions will be repossessed at any moment by a Washington bureaucrat and his gloating High School guidance counselor. (“See?
+Plagued by imposter syndrome for much of his career, Peter still lives in constant fear that his beautiful spouse and worldly possessions would be repossessed at any moment by a Washington bureaucrat and his gloating High School guidance counselor. (“See?
 I told you that you’d never amount to anything, Mr. Crosby!”)

 The confusing interests of Peter Crosby.

-As for Peter’s personal interests, he includes among them watching any British Comedy or Matt Groening TV show, whining about petty annoyances online, and using several computers to express his writing, music, and digital penchants, as well as to alienate his aforementioned beautiful wife.
+As for Peter’s personal interests, they include watching any British Comedy or Matt Groening TV show, whining about petty annoyances online, and using multiple computers to express his writing, photography, music, and home automation, as well as to alienate his aforementioned beautiful wife.

-For fun, Peter Crosby likes to travel with said spouse and write long-winded articles about his trips, primarily for his own golden-year recollections, but also for the vast sea of bored English-reading citizens in the world who should seriously think about getting outside more.
+For fun, Peter Crosby likes to travel with said spouse and write long-winded articles about his trips, primarily for his own golden-year recollections, but also for the vast sea of bored English-reading citizens of the world who should seriously think about getting out more.

 Want to know more about Peter Crosby?